wwszola/MarkovTool/README.md

 ### First run
 ```
 from MarkovTool import Markov, Endless
-process = Markov.random(3)
+process = Markov(3).fill_random(seed_ = 0)

 print(Endless(process).take(10))
 ```
 ```
 [0, 0, 2, 2, 0, 1, 1, 1, 1, 2]
 ```
+We set dimension of the state space by calling constructor `Markov`.
-Static method `random`, given the dimension, generates values for Markov matrix and initial probability vector.
+Method `fill_random` generates values for probability matrix and initial probability vector.
+Identical description is generated every time by passing `seed_` argument.
 Constructor `Endless` creates a new running instance.
 We generate first 10 states and print them to the terminal.

 ### Stay on the path
 ```